dynatrace-extensions/oci-log-ingestion/README.md

 ### Getting Started
 **Note:** These actions must be done by a OCI tenancy administrator using the Oracle Cloud Shell or Oracle Code Editor.
+Policies must also be configured in the OCI tenant to allow the Service Connector read metrics from the tenant.
+Users should do this using a group where the resource type is `serviceconnectors` before assigning the following policy:
+`Allow group <GROUP_NAME> to read metrics in tenancy`

 **OCI logs**
 1. Login to the OCI portal and search for **Log Groups**